Electric Vehicle Conversions

 Related Information

-Although uncommon, a conventional vehicle can be converted to an all-electric vehicle, a plug-in hybrid electric vehicle (PHEV), or a hybrid electric vehicle (HEV).
-And an HEV can be converted to a PHEV or EV.
+Although uncommon, a conventional vehicle can be converted to an all-electric vehicle.
 Such conversions provide options beyond what is available from original equipment manufacturers (OEMs).
 Certified installers can economically convert heavy-duty vehicles to operate on electricity alone or to improve the efficiency of conventional vehicle designs.

-Systems used for converting vehicles to PHEVs and HEVs require U.S. Environmental Protection Agency (EPA) certification.
-See the Conversions page for information on regulations and standards that apply to all alternative fuel and advanced vehicle conversions.
+See the conversions page for information on regulations and standards that apply to vehicle conversions.

 Vehicles that have a gross vehicle weight rating of less than 10,000 pounds, use more than 48 volts of electricity, and have a maximum speed greater than 25 miles per hour must meet Federal Motor Vehicle Safety Standard 305, Electric Powered Vehicles: Electrolyte Spillage and Electrical Shock Prevention.